-Based on the preceding items, Alibaba Cloud provides the following guidelines for planning shards.
+Based on the preceding items, Alibaba Cloud provides the following guidelines for you to plan shards.
 These guidelines are for reference only.

-- Before shard allocation, evaluate the volume of data that you want to store.
+- Before you allocate shards, evaluate the volume of data that you want to store.
 If the total data volume is large, write a small amount of data to reduce the workloads of your Elasticsearch cluster.
-In this case, configure multiple shards for each index and one replica for each shard.
-If both the total data volume and the volume of data that you want to write are small, configure one shard for each index and one or more replicas for each shard.
+In this case, configure multiple primary shards for each index and one replica shard for each primary shard.
+If both the total data volume and the volume of data that you want to write are small, configure one primary shard for each index and one or more replica shards for each primary shard.

-- Ensure that the size of each shard is no more than 30 GiB.
-In certain cases, the size
+- Make sure that the size of each shard is no more than 30 GB.
+In special cases, the

-can be up to 50 GiB.
-If the evaluation result exceeds the limit, properly plan shards
+size can be no more than 50 GB.
+If the evaluated data volume exceeds the limit, properly

-before creating indexes and then perform a reindex operation in the future.
-This operation
+allocate shards before creating indexes and reindex data for these indexes in the

-ensures the normal running of your Elasticsearch cluster but is time-consuming.
+future.
+Reindexing data ensures the normal running of your Elasticsearch cluster but

-Note If the evaluated data volume is less than 30 GiB, you can configure one primary shard for each index and multiple replica shards for each primary shard.
+Note If the evaluated data volume is less than 30 GB, you can configure one primary shard for each index and multiple replica shards for each primary shard.
 This achieves load balancing.
-For example, the size of each index is 20 GiB and your Elasticsearch cluster has five data nodes.
+For example, the size of each index is 20 GB and your Elasticsearch cluster contains five data nodes.
 In this case, you can configure one primary shard for each index and four replica shards for each primary shard.

-- For log analysis or extremely large indexes, ensure that the size of each shard is no more than 100 GiB.
+- In log analytics scenarios or scenarios that require extremely large indexes, make sure that the size of each shard is no more than 100 GB.

 of the number of data nodes.

-Note The more shards, the more performance overheads of your Elasticsearch cluster.
+Note The more primary shards, the more performance overheads your Elasticsearch cluster incurs.

-- Configure a maximum of five shards for an index on a node.
+- Configure a maximum of five shards for each index on a node.

-- Configure a maximum of 100 shards for all indexes on a node to improve the performance of your Elasticsearch cluster.
+- Calculate the number of shards for all indexes on a single node by using one of the

 - Add at least two independent client nodes.
 The ratio of client nodes to data nodes